 Oxford University's collections, based in its Gardens, Libraries and Museums (GLAM), are of universal significance, representing the history, science, culture and knowledge of all major global civilisations.
 They are essential resources of cultural, intellectual and scientific materials for research, scholarship and education in the broadest sense - in Oxford, nationally and internationally.

-1. All collections should be easily discoverable online, through the provision of high-quality metadata.
+- Ensure that all collections are discoverable online through the provision of high-quality metadata.

-5. GLAM will utilise the collections to support the University's widening participation and public engagement agendas, engaging new and diverse public audiences locally, nationally and internationally.
+- Utilise the collections to enhance public participation and engage new audiences - locally, nationally and internationally.

-8. GLAM will develop commercial approaches and partnerships where appropriate in order to grow and develop new income streams to ensure the sustainability of its operations.
+- Develop commercial strategies and partnerships, where appropriate, to grow income streams and ensure the financial sustainability of our operations.

 Download the full GLAM Digital Strategy